makeandbuild/Courier/README.md

 ```
 grunt mochaTest
 ```

+_Warning_: We know that some of these are broken.
+We are working on it.

 ### Intellij Setup
 Javascript developers, don't laugh but we have Java developers working on this code and they like to use IntelliJ.
 So be it.
 Feel free to use your favorite Javascript editor - Sublime, Atom, etc.  This is more for our own reference, but perhaps you'll find it useful.